 The “how to make a Tiramisu vegan challenge”

-When I thought about making it, there were two main challenges I had to face.
+When starting this challenge I found the Tiramisu recipe from Audrey from Unconventionalbaker and I adapted a big chunck of her recipe to overcome the two main challenges I had to face.
 How do I replace the consistency of mascarpone and how it would turn out without adding any single egg.
 Also, I wanted to completely leave out the alcohol and still get a good result.
 With no expectations at all, I started creating and normally I would need 2-3 trails in order to be satisfied with my creation.
 This time was different.
 I tried it and I thought it was:

 PERFECT BALANCE OF FLAVORS